pelican-eggs/eggs/software/uptime-kuma/README.md

 ## Server Ports

 Uptime Kuma requires 1 port.
-You can choose every port you want
+You can choose any port you want

 | Port    | default       |
 |---------|---------------|